-He also made his German debut at the Badisches Staatstheater Karlsruhe, performing Il Conte in Le Nozze di Figaro, with the Badische Staatskapelle orchestra with Joana Mallwitz.
+He made his German debut at the Badisches Staatstheater Karlsruhe, performing Il Conte in Le Nozze di Figaro, with the Badische Staatskapelle orchestra with Joana Mallwitz.

-In Mexico, Emmanuel has performed as Figaro in Il Barbiere di Siviglia (Rossini), and Sharpless in Madama Butterfly with Tijuana Opera Company, as well the roles of Don Parmenione in L’Ocassione fa il ladro, and Germano in La Scala di Seta with ProOpera, and Belcore in L’Elisir d’Amore with Orquesta Sinfónica del Estado de México.
+In Mexico Emmanuel has performed as Figaro in Il Barbiere di Siviglia by G. Rossini, Sharpless in Madama Butterfly with Tijuana Opera Company, Don Parmenione in L’Ocassione fa il ladro and Germano in La Scala di Seta with ProOpera, and Belcore in L’Elisir d’Amore with Orquesta Sinfónica del Estado de México.
 Career highlights in the United States include his performances as Ping in Turandot and Manuel in La Vida Breve with West Bay Opera, and Prince Yamadori in Madama Butterfly with Livermore Valley Opera.

 Born in Tijuana, Mexico, Emmanuel received his Bachelor’s degree in Vocal Performance from the San Francisco Conservatory of Music, and his Master’s degree in Opera Performance from the Dutch National Opera Academy.
 Emmanuel was one of the worldwide quarter finalists in the 2016 edition of Placido Domingo OPERALIA Competition, in Guadalajara, Mexico.